dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb skips the VACUUM ANALYZE jobs entirely, same as when using the ``--skip-vacuum`` option.

+PGCOPYDB_SKIP_DB_PROPERTIES

+   When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb skips the ALTER DATABASET SET properties commands that copy the setting from the source to the target database, same as when using the ``--skip-db-properties`` option.

 PGCOPYDB_SNAPSHOT